 The use of properly sized time delay fuses, in accordance with nameplate data, is permitted for this unit.

 Hazardous Information Messages

-Caution indicates potentially hazardous situations which can result in injury, death, and property damage if not avoided.
+Danger indicates a hazardous situation, which will result in death or serious injury if not avoided.

-Warning (sign) indicate potentially hazardous situations which can result in property damage, severe personal injury, or death if not avoided.
+Warning indicates a potentially hazardous situations, which can result in property damage, personal injury, or death if not avoided.